peruncs/orientdb-jca/README.md

 > gradlew clean publishToMavenLocal

 ## How to deploy
 This OrientDB JCA Adapter is available from Maven central.
-The latest version is x.x.x=0.0.1 and is compiled against OrientDB 3.0.11.
+ The latest version is x.x.x=0.0.2 and is compiled against OrientDB 3.0.11.

 Gradle:
-> providedCompile "com.peruncs.odbcjca:odbjca-rar:x.x.x@jar"

-or

-> providedCompile "com.peruncs.odbcjca:odbjca-api:x.x.x"
+> providedCompile "com.peruncs:orientdb-jca:x.x.x"

 Maven:
 ><dependency>
->   <groupId>com.peruncs.odbcjca</groupId>
+>   <groupId>com.peruncs</groupId>
->   <artifactId>odbjca-api</artifactId>
+>   <artifactId>orientdb-jca</artifactId>
 >   <version>x.x.x</version>
 ></dependency>

 There are 3 artifacts deployed in the Maven repo:
- - odbcjca-api-x.x.x.jar - This is what you use to compile against.
+ - orientdb-jca-x.x.x.jar    - This is what you compile against.
- - odbcjca-rar-x.x.x.rar - The minimal resource adapter you need to deploy into you server.
-You need to provide the rest of the OrientDB jars into your server.
+ - orientdb-jca-x.x.x.rar    - The minimal resource adapter you need to deploy into you server.
+You need to provide the rest of the OrientDB jars into your server somehow.
- - odbcjca-rar-all-x.x.x.rar - The complete resource adapter you need to deploy into you server.
+ - orientdb-jca-x.x.x.rarall - The complete resource adapter you need to deploy into you server.
 Includes all the OrientDB jars.

 ## How to use